 DIYmedia.net is the creation of John Anderson.
-John is an Assistant Professor and Director of the Journalism and Media Studies program in the Department of TV & Radio at Brooklyn College, City University of New York.
-He is also the author of Radio’s Digital Dilemma: Broadcasting in the Twenty-First Century.
+John is the author of Radio’s Digital Dilemma: Broadcasting in the Twenty-First Century.
 His research interests include media policy/history and independent/interventionist media systems and practices.

 This site began in 1997 as part of a dot-com experiment to have real human beings construct information archives to compete with search engines on a wide variety of subjects.
 John’s site was on pirate radio.